reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 <div class="notice warning">
   <h4><code>Validator</code> Is Not a Part of Bean Validation</h4>
   Spring's <a href="https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/validation/Validator.html"><code>Validator</code></a> is not related to bean validation and works independently after the bean validation happens.
-It's main purpose is to encapsulate the validation logic from any infrastructure or context.
+Its main purpose is to encapsulate the validation logic from any infrastructure or context.
 </div>

 In case we need to define more than one `Validator` for our configuration properties, we cannot make it by defining bean factory methods.
 Since **Spring Boot doesn't allow [duplicate bean definitions](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/support/BeanDefinitionOverrideException.html) by default**, there is another way to create `Validator`s for configuration properties.